Photo Gallery: Dark Sky Pad will appear here on the public site.

 When is the Observatory open? |

 The Observatory featuring the 16-inch Fred Lossing telescope is open during all events.
-On other clear nights, there's a good chance our trained volunteers may have it open as well.
-Keep an eye on the Facebook page for more details. |
+On other clear nights, there's a good chance volunteers from the North Frontenac Amateur Astronomy Club may have it open as well.
+Keep an eye on their Facebook page for more details. |

 Is there a cost? |